Diabetes

 Explore maps and data resources by topic on our Maps and Data webpage.

 Diabetes Self-Management Education and Support (DSMES) and Diabetes Self-Management Programs (DSMP) are an essential part of care for all people with diabetes.
 DSMES and DSMP is the ongoing process of strengthening the knowledge, skills, and ability necessary for self-care for someone with diabetes.
 The Chronic Disease Prevention Program supports improved access and participation in DSMES and DSMP.
 DSMES and DSMP are cost-effective tools proven to improve health behaviors and health outcomes for people with diabetes.
 DSMES and DSMP can help people with diabetes live longer, healthier lives by preventing or delaying complications.
-We work with health systems through Wisconsin Collaborative for Healthcare Quality, the Wisconsin Institute for Healthy Aging, pharmacies through Community Pharmacy Enhanced Services Network Wisconsin and the Pharmacy Society of Wisconsin, Community Health Workers, county health departments and Community Based Organizations to increase access to and participation in DSMP and DSMES programs.
+We work with health systems through Wisconsin Collaborative for Healthcare Quality, the Wisconsin Institute for Healthy Aging, pharmacies through Community Pharmacy Enhanced Services Network Wisconsin and the Pharmacy Society of Wisconsin, Community Health Workers, local health departments and Community Based Organizations to increase access to and participation in DSMP and DSMES programs.

-• Healthy Living with Diabetes is an evidence-based workshop offered by the Wisconsin Institute for Healthy Aging in English and Spanish.
+- Healthy Living with Diabetes is an evidence-based workshop offered by the Wisconsin Institute for Healthy Aging in English and Spanish.
 For more information on where Healthy Living with Diabetes is available, go to Find a Workshop | WIHA and select the “Healthy Living with Diabetes” option under the “Curriculum” tab.

-• Diabetes education is covered by Medicare and most health insurance plans when offered through an accredited program.
+- Diabetes education is covered by Medicare and most health insurance plans when offered through an accredited program.
 Programs are recognized and accredited through the American Diabetes Association and the Association of Diabetes Care and Education Specialists (see map below).

-CHWs can be found working in many different places like health departments, community organizations, hospitals, clinics, and schools.
-CHWs work under different job titles, including promotores(as) de salud, community health representatives, doulas, neighborhood navigators, patient navigators, and peer educators, just to name a few
+CHWs work under different job titles, including promotores(as) de salud, community health representatives, doulas, neighborhood navigators, patient navigators, and peer educators, just to name a few.

-Many health care clinics and systems use electronic health records and health information technology to measure and track clinical quality measures.
 Our program promotes the adoption of standardized clinical quality measures to prevent and manage diabetes.
 Additionally, we promote the adoption of these measures to improve monitoring of health and health care disparities among populations and inform activities to eliminate them.
 Below are our current partnerships specific to these efforts:

-• The Chronic Disease Quality Improvement Project is a collaboration between Wisconsin health plans and the Department of Health Services’ Chronic Disease Prevention Program.
+- The Chronic Disease Quality Improvement Project is a collaboration between Wisconsin health plans and the Department of Health Services’ Chronic Disease Prevention Program.
 The project was established in 1998, with an initial focus on diabetes.
 Over the years, its scope expanded to include other chronic diseases and their risk factors.
 Members evaluate and report chronic disease prevention and health care quality measures.
 They also share information, population-based strategies, and evidence-based approaches to improve care.

-• The Wisconsin Primary Healthcare Association (WPHCA) members support, promote, and work in Community Health Centers.
+- The Wisconsin Primary Healthcare Association (WPHCA) members support, promote, and work in Community Health Centers.
 Community Health Centers are community-based, patient-centered clinics working to improve the health of patients and communities facing financial, cultural, and geographical barriers to receiving high-quality affordable health care.
 They are also known as Federally Qualified Health Centers (FQHCs).

-• The Wisconsin Collaborative for Healthcare Quality (WCHQ) is a group of health systems and stakeholders that works on collaborative projects to improve patient outcomes, system performance, and care affordability in Wisconsin.
+- The Wisconsin Collaborative for Healthcare Quality (WCHQ) is a group of health systems and stakeholders that works on collaborative projects to improve patient outcomes, system performance, and care affordability in Wisconsin.
 WCHQ publicly reports electronic health record-derived performance measures to drive health care quality improvement.

 The Chronic Disease Prevention Program (CDPP) works with community pharmacies in Wisconsin to increase availability of Diabetes Self-Management Education and Support (DSMES) and Diabetes Prevention Programs (DPPs) in the state.

-• Community Pharmacy Enhanced Services Network Wisconsin (CPESN-WI) is focused on improving the health of patients by working collaboratively with other health care providers.
+- Community Pharmacy Enhanced Services Network Wisconsin (CPESN-WI) is focused on improving the health of patients by working collaboratively with other health care providers.
 CPESN works to improve patient health, provider outcomes and quality ratings, and promote a healthy bottom line for insurers.
 Working with CPESN we are improving access to diabetes education including Diabetes Self-Management Education and Support and National Diabetes Prevention Program within community pharmacies.

-• Pharmacy Society of Wisconsin (PSW) is a professional organization for pharmacists and pharmacy technicians in Wisconsin that offers continuing education courses, advocacy, resources, and networking opportunities.
+- Pharmacy Society of Wisconsin (PSW) is a professional organization for pharmacists and pharmacy technicians in Wisconsin that offers continuing education courses, advocacy, resources, and networking opportunities.
 We work with the Pharmacy Society of Wisconsin and their Wisconsin Pharmacy Quality Collaborative program to engage pharmacists in educating and supporting patients with diabetes.

 Contact us